dotnet/AspNetCore.Docs/aspnet/getting-started/installing-on-linux.rst

 Installing on CentOS, Fedora and derivatives
 --------------------------------------------

- The follwoing instrcutions were tested using CentOS 7.
+ The follwoing instructions were tested using CentOS 7.

 Install Mono
 ^^^^^^^^^^^^